gom3sa/gr-macprotocols/Readme.md

 Examples are provided and can be found in folder `examples`.
 I suggest you to open files `wifi_transceiver_nogui_*.grc` in Gnu Radio Companion and have a look at it.
 These are ready-to-go examples of transcievers with MAC protocol CSMA/CA over the PHY layer based on IEEE 802.11.
 In order to run these examples, **you must install** the project [gr-ieee802.11](https://github.com/bastibl/gr-ieee802-11).

+### Tun/ Tap Examples

+It is necessary to configure a tap interface in order to run Tun/ Tap examples.
+A configuration script is given at the folder `apps`.
+You should execute script `config_interface_tuntap_X.sh` at the same machine you run example `wifi_transceiver_tuntap_X.py`, always matching the id given by X. Check `config_interface_tuntap_X.sh` to get more information about IP and MAC addresses.

+If a bunch of Os is generate at screen while running the examples, you are probably experiencing overflows.
+It means your computer is not able to process the amount of data it has been given by Gnu Radio.
+Try to increase the `alpha` parameter, it may help.

 ## Contact

 Feel free to reach me.
 My email address is andre.gomes@dcc.ufmg.br.
 You can also find more information about myself in [https://homepages.dcc.ufmg.br/~andre.gomes](https://homepages.dcc.ufmg.br/~andre.gomes).